Inside: Do you want to know how to grow biracial hair? Read these 7 tips to get longer curly hair!

 You want to keep as much moisture in the hair as possible so you’ll want to deep condition it.

 The deep conditioner you use will depend on your child’s hair porosity.
-If you want to learn more about hair porosity and the specific products that work well with each type of hair porosity, you can check out The Ultimate Guide To Biracial Hair Care.
+If you want to learn more about hair porosity and the specific products that work well with each type of hair porosity, you can check out The Secret To Soft, Healthy Mixed Curly Hair.

 You’ll want to deep condition about once a week.
 Begin by applying it to completely wet hair and either let it sit for about 15-20 minutes with a shower cap over it, or you can use a steam cap.